-To provide the support, knowledge, information, technology, and resources necessary to promote the construction and use of recreational trail throughout Manitoba, thereby improving the economy, the environment and human wellbeing.
+To provide the support and resources necessary to promote the development and use of recreational trail throughout Manitoba, thereby improving the overall well being of our communities.

 Trails Manitoba has the responsibility for the management of grant funds related to provincial trail development using funding graciously provided by the Province of Manitoba and supported by the Winnipeg Foundation.